About us

 Lilydale High School has a long tradition of providing excellent educational programs for students Years 7 to 12 and is highly regarded in the community.
 Great efforts are made to see that its students consistently attain outstanding achievements in a wide variety of areas, including VCE results, sports and community service activities.
 Collaborative decision-making processes, resulting in clearly defined policies and programs, aim to ensure that each child is challenged and extended academically, creatively, socially and physically.

-The school offers a comprehensive curriculum for Years 7 to 12 in the following eight Key Learning Areas: English, Languages, Technology, Science, Mathematics, Humanities, Physical and Sport Education and The Arts.
+The school offers a comprehensive curriculum for Years 7 to 12 in the following eight Key Learning Areas: English, Languages, Technology, Science, Mathematics, Humanities, Physical and Sport Education and the Arts.
 All Year 7 and 8 students study units from these core areas.
-Year 9 and 10 students select from a wide range of units offered by all areas of study within set requirements.
-VCE student choice is determined by vocational or further study ambitions and is made from a comprehensive range of courses.
-Special features of the curriculum include the provision of an accelerated program for academically gifted and talented students and the study by Year 10 students of VCE units.
+Year 9/10 students select from a wide range of units offered by all areas of study within set requirements.
+VCE subject choice is determined by vocational or further study ambitions and is made from a comprehensive range of courses.

-Teachers are caring, dedicated and committed to providing an excellent quality of education for their students.
-There are specialist teachers in Careers and Student Wellbeing.
+Teachers are caring, dedicated and committed to providing an excellent quality of education for their students; there are specialist teachers in Careers and Student Wellbeing.
 Staff involvement in school life is all encompassing, including extra-curricular activities and work on various committees.
 Teachers are involved in policy writing and review and in responding to the needs of the school community, as well as setting up innovative programs.

 • Locker rooms for all year levels